 Loose or painful teeth

-A lump, swelling, or mass in your neck that doesn’t go away
+A lump, swelling, or mass in your throat or neck that doesn’t go away

 Unexpected weight loss